osinmv/function-lookup-mcp/README.md

 ## Extending the Index

 Just ask your coding agent to index your header folder.
+The indexing process respects your project's `.gitignore` file to avoid indexing unwanted files.
 Alternatively, you can generate ctags files manually using universal ctags:

 ```bash
 ctags --output-format=json --fields=+Sf --kinds-C=+p -R -f apis/your_api.ctags /path/to/your/headers